 I recommend using grade B maple syrup for this recipe -- you'll get a very deep, rich flavor from it.
 Also, I've become a big fan of using leaf lard in my pastry -- this pie is an especially good example of what it can bring to pastries.
 The crust shatters into flaky goodness and there's just a whisper of savoriness that really compliments the maple.
 But, of course, if you're lard averse, you may simply replace the lard with an equal amount of butter. —vrunka

-- In a food processor, combine butter, lard and flour and whirr a few times until the butter, lard and flour are well combined and have the texture of coarse cornmeal.
-Add the water one tablespoon at a time, whirring after each addition.
+- Using a pastry blender or food processor, combine butter, lard and flour until the mixture has the texture of coarse cornmeal.
+Add the water one tablespoon at a time and combine with the flour.
 Once the dough starts to come together, stop adding water.
 Turn out the dough on a clean work surface.
 Work into a ball, cover with plastic wrap and refrigerate for at least an hour.